Countries Implementing Their Own CBAM: UK, Canada, and What's Coming Globally

 Three developments in the next 24 months will determine whether global CBAM proliferation accelerates or stalls.

 The UK CBAM launch on January 1, 2027 is the most immediate milestone.
 The UK will become the first country to operate a carbon border mechanism in parallel with the EU's, creating the first real-world test of dual CBAM compliance.
-The technical and administrative challenges that emerge in 2027 will inform Australia, Canada, Japan, and South Korea's assessment of whether and how to proceed.
+The technical and administrative challenges that emerge in 2027 will inform Australia, New Zealand, Canada, Japan, and South Korea's assessment of whether and how to proceed.

 WTO dispute DS639, filed by Russia in May 2025, remains unresolved.
 The WTO Appellate Body has been non-functional since December 2019, meaning any panel ruling can be appealed indefinitely without binding resolution.
 The political signal from DS639 is more significant than any likely legal outcome: if the WTO system cannot adjudicate CBAM legality, countries adopting their own mechanisms face no binding multilateral constraint.